mwiens91/2018-bc-cancer-work-term-report-presentation/README.md

-This is a [reveal.js](https://revealjs.com/#/) presentation that I have to write (and present) to satisfy my co-op requirements for the Engineering Science deparment at SFU.
+This is a [reveal.js](https://revealjs.com/#/) presentation that I have to write (and present) to satisfy my co-op requirements for the Engineering Science department at SFU.

 ## Presenting